Animal welfare and rights in China: Zoos

 According to Prof. Peter J. Li, a few Chinese zoos are improving their welfare practices, but many remain "outdated", have poor conditions, use live feeding, and employ animals for performances.
-Safari parks have fed live sheep and poultry to lions as a spectacle for crowds.

 There have been times in which local and international online pressure have prompted zoos to improve their animals' conditions voluntarily.
 Organizations such as the Animals Asia Foundation have frequently worked with zoos to improve housing and enrichment programs for their animals, as well as spread education to public awareness.
 Recent major examples including Grandview Aquarium (2016) the closing of the Hanoi Zoo Animal Circus (2016), and various campaigns backed and publicized by the Beijing Zoo.

 Other animal rights issues

 In the mid-2010s, in Beijing, vendors sold fish, turtles, and amphibians as key rings and mobile-phone decorations.
 This practice received condemnation both within China and overseas.
 Animal-rights activists condemned the practice, stating that the animals may run out of air and die quickly, and they may also pose hazards to human health.